Soyuen/go-redis-chat-server/README.md

 This is a list of potential improvements.
 Some may be implemented in the future.

 - [x] Add system messages for user join/leave events
 - [ ] Display number of users in each channel
+- [ ] Set password for joining a channel
 - [ ] Name validation mechanism
 - [ ] User login and authentication
 - [ ] User presence tracking and offline message storage